aboutcode-org/scancode-workbench/.github/ISSUE_TEMPLATE/bug-.md

 ---
-name: 'Bug '
+name: '🐛 Bug '
 about: Report  a Bug
-title: BUG
-labels: bug
-assignees: ''

----

----
-name: "\U0001F41B Bugs"
-about: " Report bugs in d2go"
 title: ''
 labels: bug
 assignees: ''